 Personal trainer Ryan Read is known for his ability to transform his clients' rears, and he doesn't always accomplish this through squats.
-Rather, one of his favorite methods is actually utilizing the incline option on the treadmill, allowing workout warriors to walk their way to a perkier behind.
+Some people like to choose a StairMaster vs. treadmill workout, but there's another option as well.
+One of Read's favorite methods is actually utilizing the incline option on the treadmill, allowing workout warriors to walk their way to a perkier behind.
 Because though the fear of a flat runner's butt is real—running on a flat plane doesn't do much for your glutes, after all—moving uphill on the machine keeps the caboose muscle fully engaged.
 "It's highly intense, fast-paced, and makes for a great workout to keep the muscles guessing, which is key to growth," Read tells PopSugar.

 "It's highly intense, fast-paced, and makes for a great workout to keep the muscles guessing, which is key to growth." —Ryan Read, personal trainer, on inclined treadmill workouts

 So while running is a great way to get in your cardio, adding in some walking on an incline is what's really going to give you a lean, full backside, says Read.
 Ready to get started?
 He recommends starting at a 10 percent incline and a 3.5 speed, which will have you on your way to a more defined booty in no time.

 See?
 You really can walk your way into great shape.